The Scott Motorcycle Company: The Scott Squirrel

 After the war production restarted with the 532 cc Standard Tourer, and in 1922 Scott introduced the Squirrel, its first sporting model to be offered to the general public.
 This had a slightly smaller 486 cc engine to bring it within the 500 cc competition limit but, with aluminium pistons and careful preparation, it produced more power.
 In addition, many heavy accessories such as foot boards and leg shields which had been fitted to the touring models were dispensed with, making it a very light and competitive motorcycle.
 It was followed by the Super Squirrel, with a further revised engine of 498 cc or 596 cc, which was the mainstay of production in the mid-1920s, and the Flying Squirrel.
 Although they never regained their pre-war form, Scotts continued to compete successfully in sporting events scoring a 3–4 in the 1922 TT and a third in 1924.
 A three-speed gearbox with conventional clutch was offered from 1923 and in this form the machine had some success as a trials motorcycle.

 Second World War

 In 1935 the Scott three cylinder motorcycle was launched as a water-cooled 750 cc in-line machine.
 This was superseded by the 1000 cc version and proved to be another example of innovative engineering by the Scott company.
-Neither made it into quantity production, however, due to the outbreak of the Second World War and the failing business finances.
+Neither made it into quantity production, due to the outbreak of the Second World War and the failing business finances.